A-Frame Cabin Gets an A+ Makeover

-Say ‘Cheers!’ to balance
+Say ‘Cheers!’ to Balance

 Sider Chair, $249; cb2.com.
 Photography; mullerphoto.com

-table nook from feeling congested, Jason elected for chairs that make the space feel open, paired with a custom tripod walnut table from Studio Hus.
+To keep the dining room table nook from feeling congested, Jason elected for chairs that make the space feel open, paired with a custom tripod walnut table from Studio Hus.
 Laura instantly fell for this impactful, smooching Morrissey image by photographer Michael Muller, who Jason assisted early in his photography career.
 “I’ve been a big Smiths and Morrissey fan since high school,” she says.

-Cozy up corners
+Cozy up Corners

 A freestanding mid-century fireplace is in keeping with the cabin’s roots and adds architectural dimension to the living room.

-Shibori wall hanging, annajoycedesign.com
+Shibori wall hanging, Anna Joyce Design

 The couple nixed the original loft but extended the ground level, altering the A-frame’s profile to create space for a wing of bedrooms, a wing of bathrooms, and a large area to entertain.
 To maintain the open feel they opted for pocket doors with modern hardware and for art, simple textiles.

 Wall hanging and pillows; theodellsshop.com.
-Dromen Bed, $800; cb2.com
+Dromen Bed, $900; cb2.com